 The foreign language requirement can be met by completing the required courses at Barnard (for individual languages see departmental curriculum statements), or by a College Entrance Examination Board (CEEB) score of 781 (700 or above in Hebrew), or, for transfer students, by having completed acceptable qualifying language courses.

-A transfer student who has a CEEB score is placed according to that score alone if she has had no previous college language courses.
-The determination is made according to the provisions of an established scale.
-A transfer student who has no CEEB score or previous college language courses must, if she wishes to continue with a particular language, take a placement test.
+A transfer student who has no AP score or previous college language courses must, if she wishes to continue with a particular language, take a placement test.
 Transfer students who are not required to take an examination are notified of language placement along with the evaluation of their transfer credit.

 Summer School Language Courses

-Students, other than incoming transfer or first-year students, who take summer language courses and wish exemption or placement in their continuing language studies must take a language placement examination or secure departmental approval to receive degree credit and enter at a higher level.
+Students, other than incoming transfer or first-year students, who take summer language courses and wish exemption or placement in their continuing language studies may be required to secure departmental approval to receive degree credit and continue at a higher level.

 A student who does not wish to continue with a language in which she has been placed may begin the study of a new language.